Photo by Gary Kasmar

 If you've ever wanted to get away from all the hustle and bustle of city life and flashback to a mellower era, SSI is the place for you.

-SSI is awash with rocky inlets, kayak-friendly waters, evergreen forests and a tradition of tolerance.
-Also, thanks to liberal Canadian laws, a faint whiff of marijuana still tends to waft on the breeze.
+Salt Spring Island is awash with rocky inlets, kayak-friendly waters, evergreen forests and a tradition of tolerance.
+Also, thanks to legalization, a faint whiff of marijuana still tends to waft on the breeze.

 Ever wonder where all those '60's "flower children" ended up?
 Well, a lot of them discovered this place and never left.
 Now they have flower children of their own.